mahdiiiu2k/Dazzerwebsite/replit.md

-# DS Design Portfolio Website
+# DS Design Business Website

 ## Overview

-This is a modern luxury portfolio website for DS Design, a web design agency that delivers websites in 24 hours.
+This is a modern luxury business website for DS Design, a web design agency led by Mahdi that delivers complete websites for businesses in under 24 hours.
 The application is built as a full-stack web application with a React frontend and Express backend, featuring glassmorphism design elements and a dark purple theme.

 ## User Preferences